lbrenman/shieldstest/README.md

 * /api/intwebhook - triggered by Amplify Central Integration Webhook for when a **new** API Service is discovered by a discovery agent.
 This webhook adds three shields to the description.
 Each shield points to the metrics webhook
 * /api/metrics - called by the shields to retrieve total number of api calls, error rate and average response time

+> Note that if you have previously discovered API Services, you can manually add the shields URLs to your API Service description using the [Axway CLI](https://docs.axway.com/bundle/Axway_CLI_allOS_en/page/axway_cli.html) or Axway Central API's.

 If you want to try this out without buidling the API Builder project, you can pull a docker image from [**Dockerhub**](https://hub.docker.com/r/lbrenman/shieldstest).

 This project uses 3 external node modules as follows: